junxit/us-congress-bills-115/metadata.md

 - 2018-12-12 — Mr. Goodlatte asked unanimous consent to discharge from committee and consider.
 - 2018-12-12 — On passage Passed without objection. (text: CR H10152-10153)
 - 2018-12-12 — Passed/agreed to in House: On passage Passed without objection.(text: CR H10152-10153)
+- 2018-12-13 — Received in the Senate and Read twice and referred to the Committee on the Judiciary.